Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you make the extra attack of the [:weapon-prop-light: Light] weapon property, you can add your ability modifier to the damage of that attack if you aren't already adding it to the damage.
+When you make the extra attack of the [:wp-prop-light: Light] weapon property, you can add your ability modifier to the damage of that attack if you aren't already adding it to the damage.

 ---